igushev/fase_ios/README.md

 # Fase iOS
-Android client for a Fase application.
+Android client for a Fase Service.

 Read details about Fase [here](http://fase.io).

-How to configurate iOS client for a Fase application read [here](http://fase.io/converter_ios/)
+How to configurate iOS client for a Fase Service read [here](http://fase.io/converter_ios/).